-PhD in Education, University of California, Davis, In progress.
+PhD in Science and Agricultural Education, In

-B.S. in Conservation and Resource Studies, University of California, Berkeley, 2016
+B.S. in Conservation and Resource Studies, 2016

 This work is informed by ethnographic and participatory methodologies in addition to critical and sociocultural perspectives on learning, with implications for designing learning environments that value multiple knowledge systems to advance healthy and just social-ecological systems.